-Serving breakfast and lunch, Cafe Nomad has a Starbucks feel, but with a rural Maine chic vibe.
+Serving breakfast and lunch, Cafe Nomad has a Starbucks feel, but with a country Maine chic vibe.
 Do try the Nomad Burger, the best veggie black bean burger I’ve had.
 290 Restaurant & Pub offers tasty pub fare and local brews for lunch and dinner.
-I find it a bit ironic that Taste of Eden Vegan Cafe and Smoking’ Dave’s Backyard BBQ & Grill sit right next to each other.
-Both offer lunch and dinner.
 Norway Brewing Company offers their own brews and excellent food (if on the menu, try the jambalaya) for late afternoon and evening dining.
 They are a part of the Western Maine Beer Trail I covered in a previous blog post.
-Ari’s Pizza & Subs offers, yep, you guessed it, pizza and subs for lunch and dinner.
+Norway Pizza Exchange offers, yep, you guessed it, pizza for lunch and dinner.
 They feature a homemade pizza dough with local ingredients.
-In addition they prepare salads and spaghetti dinners.
-A relative newcomer to the dining scene is Dolce Amici Gelato & Cocktails has a great vibe and a colorful umbrella covered outdoor seating area.
+In addition they prepare salads and paninis.
+Dolce Amici Gelato & Cocktails has a great vibe and a colorful umbrella covered outdoor seating area.
 They offer many varieties of gelato as well as specialty sandwiches, salads, appetizers and entrees.

 8) Health & Wellness